dpvpro/obsidian-janitor-dpvpro/README.md

 ```
 Janitor also comes with utilities command used to easily set expiration date into notes.

+## Excluded Files
+Janitor can exclude files that are excluded by Obsidian (Settings->Files & Linkds->Excluded files) but users can also specify different criterias for exclusions (for example based on file extension or path).

 ## How to run
 Janitor could be set to run at startup.
 If "ask confirmation" is set, it will prompt the user with a confirmation dialog.
 User can select which files to delete and which action to perform (trash in Obsidian, trash in OS or delete permanently).